choosehappy/HistoBlur/README.md

 **2. Docker container:**

-Alternatively, the latest docker can be pulled using (note that this also required local installation of Nvidia CUDA drivers):
+Alternatively, the latest docker can be pulled using the following command:

+(note that this also requires local installation of Nvidia CUDA drivers on your machine)

 ```
 docker pull petroslk/histoblur:latest